Felonies Experienced, Compassionate, & Determined

 • Class F – These are the lowest class of felonies.
 They include charges such as failure to act to prevent sexual assault of a child, stalking and theft, and improper conduct during an election.
 Penalties include fines up to $25,000 and/or up to 5 years in prison

-Start Working With a Felony Defense Attorney Today
+Start Working With a Felony Defense Attorney in Charleston Today

 Proven Attorneys in Charleston